lmondada/dphil-thesis/content/04_matching/01_assumptions.md

 We impose a major restrictions on the general case of minIR graphs, namely that all types in the type system $\Sigma$ must be linear[^graphiso].
 Using this assumption, every value has exactly one use and one define.
 As a result, the linear paths of a minIR graph form a partition of the values of the graph.
 They correspond to the paths that form the connected components of the graph obtained by splitting every operation.
 We call the number of linear paths (and the of connected components in the fully split graph) the graph _width_, written $width(G)$.
 We also use the linear path decomposition to define _graph depth_, written $depth(G)$, as the longest linear path in $G$.

-[^graphiso]: This restriction is necessary: without it, the pattern matching problem we are solving is a generalisation of the subgraph isomorphism problem, a well known NP-complete problem @Cook1971.
+[^graphiso]: This restriction is necessary: without it, the pattern-matching problem we are solving is a generalisation of the subgraph isomorphism problem, a well-known NP-complete problem @Cook1971.
 The approach generalises to non-linear types, but the complexity analysis no longer holds (we pay a computational price for every non-linear value matched).

-For a minIR equivalence class $\mathcal{E}$, finding a subgraph $S$ in $G$ such that $L \in \mathcal{E}$ is the equivalent outlined region of $S$ is equivalent to finding an embedding of $L' \hookrightarrow G$, i.e. a a subgraph $S \subseteq G$ that is isomorphic to $L' \simeq S$. $L'$ is the minIR graph obtained from the region $L$ by removing the region definition operation (and its defined region value), as well as its children input and output operations[^notvalid].
+For a minIR equivalence class $\mathcal{E}$, finding a subgraph $S$ in $G$ such that $L \in \mathcal{E}$ is the equivalent outlined region of $S$ is equivalent to finding an embedding of $L' \hookrightarrow G$, i.e. a subgraph $S \subseteq G$ that is isomorphic to $L' \simeq S$. $L'$ is the minIR graph obtained from the region $L$ by removing the region definition operation (and its defined region value), and its children input and output operations[^notvalid].

-[^notvalid]: Note that $L'$ is not a valid minIR graph as it violates the linearity of the values that were connected to the removed input and output operations.
+[^notvalid]: Note that $L'$ is not a valid minIR graph as it violates the linearity of the values connected to the removed input and output operations.

 #### Convexity